AmpersandHQ/magento2-verbose-log-request/README.md

 [![Build Status](https://travis-ci.com/AmpersandHQ/magento2-verbose-log-request.svg?token=4DzjEueYNQwZuk3ywXjG&branch=master)](https://app.travis-ci.com/AmpersandHQ/magento2-verbose-log-request)

-Enable database, debug log, and verbose logging for a specifically defined request.
+Dynamically change the log level per request to `DEBUG`.
+This enables database, debug log, and verbose logging for a specifically defined request.

 Pass in a `X-Verbose-Log` header and Magento will activate the kind of logging you usually only have in developer mode for that request.